 The following standards apply only to new construction.
-If a two-family dwelling is located within a NC, H or IH Overlay District, additional design review will apply.
+If a two-family dwelling is located within an H, NC or IH Overlay District, the following standards do not apply.

-- 1. On lots less than one acre in lot area, a dwelling must have a primary entrance from a façade facing the street.
+- 1. On lots less than one acre in lot area, a dwelling must have a primary entrance from a façade facing the street or access easement, as applicable (see Articles 4.3.D and 10.1.H).
 The front entry must be a dominant feature on the front elevation of a home and an integral part of the structure, using features such as porches, raised steps and stoops, and/or roof overhangs. - 2.
-Windows, entrances, porches, or other architectural features are required on all street-facing facades to avoid the appearance of blank walls. - 3.
-A 15% minimum transparency requirement applies to all street-facing façades and is calculated on the basis of the entire area of the façade. - 4.
+Windows, entrances, porches, or other architectural features are required on all street-facing facades (or facades facing access easements, as applicable) to avoid the appearance of blank walls. - 3.
+A 15% minimum transparency requirement applies to all street-facing façades (or facades facing access easements, as applicable) and is calculated on the basis of the entire area of the façade. - 4.
 Front-loaded attached garages are limited to 60% of the width of the front building façade line or 24 feet, whichever is greater.
 Garage width is measured as the width of a garage door; in the case of garages designed with multiple garage doors, the distance is measured between the edge of the outmost doors. - 5.
 Front-loaded attached garages must be set back a minimum of five feet from the front building façade line.
 This building façade line does not include architectural features, such as bay windows or porches.